Magofna68/Pig-Latin/README.md

 const word = text.split(" ")
 Expected Output: amount of inputed words

+Test: "It should take in a string and output a string array."
+Code:
+const text = "hello everyone";
+pigLatin(text);
+Expected Output: ["hello", "everyone"]

 Test: "it should lowercase all letters"
+Code:
+Expected Output:

+Test: "Identify 'qu' within a string"
 Code:
 Expected Output:

 Test: "identify vowels"